evidentlyai/evidently/docs/book/reports/data-quality.md

 # Data Quality

-**TL;DR:** The report provides a detailed feature overview.
+**TL;DR:** The report provides a detailed dataset overview.

 * Calculates base statistics for numerical, categorical and datetime features
 * Displays interactive plots with data distribution and behavior in time
-* Plots interactions for features and target
+* Plots interactions and correlations between features and target

-* Works for a single dataset or compares the two
+The report works for a single dataset or compares the two.
-* Provides general information about dataset
-* Calculate correlations between features and target

 ## Summary